Shad0w-ops/H.I.V.E/README.md

     pip3 install -r requirements.txt

     python3 setup.py

-### Note: This tool has only been tested on kali linux.
+ Edit the vars.py file by adding your APIs In the following format:

- Edit the vars.py file by adding your APIs In the following format
+    SHODAN_API = ''

-    SHODAN_API_KEY = "YOUR API KEY HERE"
+    INTELX_API = ''

-    INTELX_API = "YOUR API KEY HERE"
+    HUNTER_API = ''

-    HUNTER_API = "YOUR API KEY HERE"
+    TRUECALLER_ID = ''

-    TRUECALLER_ID = "YOUR INSTALLATION ID HERE"
+    DBFILE = ''

-Or simply use the new define function in the script
+Or simply use the new define function in the script.

 ## How to get Truecaller ID